Record keeping - agricultural chemicals

-- the crop/commodity that was treated or the situation in which the product was applied
+- Crop/commodity that was treated or the situation in which the product was applied

-- the location where the product was used
+- Specific location at which the product was used

-- the name and address of the person for whom the application was carried out.
+- Name and contact details of the person for whom the application was carried out (if applicable)

 Record keeping format

 You may keep your records in a format that suits you (e.g. hand written, computer generated, using record books or as part of a quality assurance program).
-The only requirement is that they contain all the required information, are clear, accurate and must be readily available to a DEDJTR authorised officer upon request.
+You may also use the record keeping templates developed by Agriculture Victoria.
+The only requirement is that the records contain all the required information, are clear, accurate and must be readily available to an authorised officer upon request.